venicegeo/pz-autoscaler/README.md

+#Piazza Autoscaler

-Piazza Autoscaler.
-Autoscales a Cloud Foundry app based on the number of Jobs in a Piazza Service Jobs Queue.
+This application will autoscale an individual Cloud Foundry App based on the number of Jobs in a Piazza Service Jobs Queue.

+##Environment

 This application depends on the following variables:
 - cf.apiHost - The API host for Cloud Foundry